AWS-WSU/.github/profile/README.md

 ## 📫 Contact Us

 Want to get involved or learn more?
 We'd love to hear from you!
-Email us at aws.wsu@wayne.edu or [contact us on instagram ](https://www.instagram.com/awscloudwsu/)
+Email us at awscloudclubs@wayne.edu or [contact us on instagram ](https://www.instagram.com/awscloudwsu/)

 <div align="center">